rhythm0708/sling-fighter/ProjectDocument.md

 - _ContextMenu for debugging_ - I wrote a `ContextMenu` which would instakill the dummy if you clicked a button in the editor.
 This was useful for me, at least, while playtesting and bug-fixing the project.
 Linked [here](https://github.com/rhythm0708/sling-fighter/blob/bbd0c03a3ef2d53075021c666f27e09d17c50e57/Assets/Scripts/Game/GameManager.cs#L231).

 As mentioned, the roles got pretty mixed up while developing this project.
 A lot of us did work on each other's scripts; a lot of wires were crossed.
-But these are the main things that I remember (and can find evidence of) coding for this project,
+But these are the main things that I remember (and can find evidence of) coding for this project.

 ## Press Kit and Trailer